Cimbali/pympress/README.md

 ### On windows
 The [binary installer for windows](#binary-install-currently-only-for-windows) comes with pympress and all its dependencies packaged.

-In order to install from pypi or from source on windows, there are two ways to get the dependencies:
+Alternately, in order to install from pypi or from source on windows, there are two ways to get the dependencies:

 1. using MSYS2 (replace x86_64 with i686 if you're using a 32 bit machine).